 While it’s great to be able to play a lot of riffs or strum a few chords, being able to play a full song is a big accomplishment.

-Here are the steps to learning an entire song on guitar:
+Here are the basic steps to learning an entire song on guitar:

 Step 1: Pick a song that sounds fairly easy and you would be happy to dedicate time to learning.